Citadel-Station-13/CitadelLore/wiki/Standard_Operating_Procedure.md

 -   If an expedition participant is injured and needs surgery, they should be evacuated to the station immediately.
 The expedition should not proceed unless their role is satisfied by someone else, or they return to continue.
-(That said, you're allowed to use your better judgment.
-You're not going to get banned because someone got ate and you decided to keep going.
-That risk is kind of part of the whole point of things.)

 #### Post-Mission Debriefing